 I began applying myself to the challenge of traveling as much as possible for as little money as I could get away with.

-ut, since I was earning fewer miles from business trips, I had to find more creative ways to earn travel rewards.
+But, since I was earning fewer miles from business trips, I had to find more creative ways to earn travel rewards.

 The Breakthrough Moment

-In 2006, my wife and I purchased a 1937 home with the intention of renovating much of it.
+My wife and I purchased a 1937 home with the intention of renovating much of it.
 At the same time, I had also started using a credit card that earned miles United Airlines.

 When I added up all the miles we had and what we could earn if we charged our renovations to that card, I was blown away.